 2.1 System Requirements

-FreeCol is known to work with Sun’s Java 5 and 6.
+FreeCol is known to work with Oracle Java 6.
 FreeCol also works with OpenJDK, although some minor problems and graphics glitches may remain.
-FreeCol is known to run on recent versions of Windows, Linux, and Mac OS X. If you are using Linux, using Java 6 is recommended, as its font rendering is much better.
-If you are using FreeCol on a different platform, we would like to hear about it.
+FreeCol is known to run on recent versions of Windows, Linux, and Mac OS X. If you are using FreeCol on a different platform, we would like to hear about it.

 FreeCol requires at least 256 MB memory, although some systems slow down badly and require 512MB.
 FreeCol works best with a screen resolution of at least 1024x768 pixels.
 It should also be possible to play the game with a screen resolution of 1024x600 pixels, although some panels will look a bit cramped.
 You can play the game with an even smaller screen, but we do not support that, and some things might not work.